Cachexia: Staging

 The Cachexia SCOre (CASCO) is another scoring system that looks at weight loss, inflammation, metabolism, immune function, physical ability, appetite, and quality of life to provide a more detailed assessment.

 Laboratory tests

 Laboratory tests are sometimes used to check for cachexia.
 Tests that are used include albumin, C-reactive protein, ghrelin, IGF-2, and leptin.
 Acute phase reactants (IL-6, IL-1b, tumor necrosis factor, IL-8, interferon gamma and serum cytokines are also studied but are not always reliable for predicting cachexia.
 Laboratory cut-off values are also not the same across different institutions.
-There is no single lab test that can confirm cachexia or predict who will develop it.
+There is no single lab test that can confirm cachexia or predict whether it will develop.

 Imaging

 One challenge in diagnosing cachexia is measuring muscle loss in an easy and affordable way.
 Some imaging techniques that can help assess body composition include: